 How to Store

-You can prepare vegetarian enchiladas in advance, baked or unbaked, and keep them in the fridge.
+You can prepare vegetable enchiladas in advance, baked or unbaked, and keep them in the fridge.
 Allow to come to room temperature for 30 minutes before baking.

 Leftovers can be stored in an airtight container or the pan covered in foil in the fridge for up to 3 days.
 Reheat in the oven or microwave.
 Note that the microwave will result in a less crispy texture.